Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Mei 2025 16.25.36 UTC
+- WIB: Minggu, 11 Mei 2025 17.28.35 UTC
-- WITA: Minggu, 11 Mei 2025 17.25.36 UTC
+- WITA: Minggu, 11 Mei 2025 18.28.35 UTC
-- WIT: Minggu, 11 Mei 2025 18.25.36 UTC
+- WIT: Minggu, 11 Mei 2025 19.28.35 UTC

 Kutipan Inspiratif:
-"I am enough of an artist to draw freely upon my imagination.
-Imagination is more important than knowledge.
-Knowledge is limited.
-Imagination encircles the world."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: inspirational
+Kategori: funny